stephenharris/grunt-checktextdomain/README.md

 ```
     [function name]:[argument-specifier],[argument-specifier],...
 ```
-where an argument specificier is of the form
+where an argument specificier, `[argument-specifier]`, is of the form

  - `[number]` - indicating that this argument is a translatable string
  - `[number]c` - indicating that this argument is a context specifier